Paul-Baliasny-2021/news-explorer-api/README.md

 # news-explorer-api
-Link to the website: https://api.news.students.nomoreparties.sbs
+Link to the website: api.news-treasure-chest.students.nomoreparties.sbs